sark465/kasparro-agentic-fb-analyst-sarnali-sarkar/README.md

 13. **Release**

-Tag release as v1.0 in GitHub and provide the release link.
+Tag release as v1.0 in GitHub and the release link is : https://github.com/sark465/kasparro-agentic-fb-analyst-sarnali-sarkar/releases/tag/v1.0

 14. **Self-Review**